tassaron/muffin-shop/README.md

 1. Use the `setup.py` file for more minimal dependencies: `pip install .`
 1. Use `python3 setup/database.py new` to create a new database.
 1. Use the `devserver.sh` shell script to run a development uWSGI server (`localhost:5000`).
-1. OR use `python3 -m tassaron_flask_template` for Flask's built-in development server.
+1. OR use `python3 -m tassaron_flask` for Flask's built-in development server.
 1. See the [readme inside `/setup`](setup/README.md) for help with setting up a production server.

 ## Customizing